mundoex/discord-bot-express/Readme.md

   * Simple command creation and organization
   * Simple trigger word creation and organization
   * Middleware pattern for modular command pipeline
+  * Create your own middlewares and plug them in

 ## Usage